Zere-m/cse15l-lab-reports/test.md

 ![Image](cd2.png)
-* The working directory was lecture 1 after the command was run, before it was /home
+* The working directory was lecture 1 after the command was run before it was /home
 * Running the cd command with the absolute path to the lecture1 folder changed the directory to it because it was within the filesystem
 * The output is not an error, the command switches the current directory